Find the right paint for your project

 There are lots of metal paints that are specifically designed for exterior use but we have interior metal paint too.
 These can be used to give appliances, pipes and all metal surfaces a refresh.
 Metal paint is available in different finishes, such as satin or gloss which have a shiny effect, or hammered which is more matt.

-Some of our wood paints are suitable for metal and wood so if you need to paint both kinds of surfaces, you might be able to find one paint that can be used on both.
+Some of our wood paints are suitable for metal and wood.
+So, if you need to paint both kinds of surfaces, you might be able to find one paint that can do both.

 Radiator paint, also known as radiator enamel, is a specially designed paint that will give your radiators a new lease of life.
 Radiator enamel is created in a similar way to the enamel coating that radiators get in factories.
 This clever coating is designed to conduct optimum heat.
 When painting a radiator it is always advisable to use a paint that has been specifically engineered for the purpose.
 The more coats of non-enamel based paints you use, like standard gloss of undercoat on your radiator, the more you will reduce its efficiency.